simbo1905/simple-record-store/readme.md

 * [Xodus](https://github.com/JetBrains/xodus) "JetBrains Xodus is a transactional schema-less embedded database used by JetBrains YouTrack and JetBrains Hub."
 * [MVStore](https://www.h2database.com/html/mvstore.html) "The MVStore is a persistent, log structured key-value store.
 It is used as default storage subsystem of H2, but it can also be used directly within an application, without using JDBC or SQL."

+As at Dec 2019 there are comments in the code of one of those projects that they need to add automated crash tests.
+This project has such tests.

 Their jar files are an order of magnitude bigger:

 | Alternative  | Jar Size | Transient Deps |